Nicky9319/MicroserviceServer_Setup/README.md

 3. Run the subscriber.py file to receive the message from the Server.
 4. Create Necessary Testing Files Here so that it is Easy to Review the Test and All

+## Activating Environment
+### Python
+1. Create a Venv inside the Local Directory itself and Use it rather than creating it in any other place
+2. If Need Different Environment for Different Services Create a venv inside each Service Folder and run the service using that ENV.